Canadian blogosphere: Political blogs

 The largest political blog group are the right leaning Blogging Tories with some 300 blogs, including Small Dead Animals and Stephen Taylor.
 More recently, Liberal and NDP bloggers, many of whom are Progressive Bloggers, have joined to create Liblogs and New Democrats Online.
 The environmental Green Bloggers have about 90 Canadian Bloggers.
 There is also a group of non-partisan Canadian bloggers, committed to no particular party, called The Blogging Alliance of Non-Partisan Canadians.
 There are also a number of regional blog groups, although most are non-political.

 MP Garth Turner's blog is one of two active blogs by Canadian MPs.
 He was suspended from the Conservative caucus amid allegations of breaching caucus confidentiality on his blog.

 MP David L. Anderson also has a blog focusing on Western Canadian agricultural issues.

-Political blogs as watchdogs

-Canadian bloggers in their role as citizen journalists also hold elected politicians up to increased scrutiny.
-The How'd They Vote? website, set up by blogger Cory Horner mines Hansard for MP's voting history, attendance records and number of words spoken in Parliament.
-New Democrat MP Pat Martin said this website was "serving a public function" and "motivating MPs to do a better job."
-Liberal MP Paul Szabo was determined to be the "parliamentary windbag" of the 38th Parliament with 107,873 words spoken.

 Blogs and authority

 In March 2005, full-time Canadian tech blogger Jeremy Wright was detained and strip-searched by U.S. Immigration while crossing into the U.S. because he told officials his occupation was "blogger."